File for Divorce in Orlando, FL

-There are many factors to consider when filing for divorce.
+There are many factors to consider when filing for divorce in Florida.
 You want to ensure you are not overlooking key details before you begin the proceedings.
 Not only can a lack of preparation have you start out from behind, but it could make it harder to appeal any judgments that are less than ideal.

 We can assist you in navigating all the aspects of a divorce (dissolution of marriage), including issues regarding:

 We believe in forcefully protecting your rights, but we also realize that in cases involving children, you and your spouse need to maintain the ability to communicate after the case is done and the final judgment is entered.

 Courts in Florida require mediation prior to holding hearings and trial.
 We work to get to mediation early in the case, as soon as possible after we have received sufficient discovery.
 We strive to make mediation fruitful and resolve as many issues as is practicable.
 At the end of the day, we believe that your assets should be available to be divided, and not be drained by unnecessary litigation expenses.